This is the top of this pageSite menu here

 During the Edo period, the Inagi region was divided into six villages.
 Daimaru ( ) village, hundred ( ) The six villages are: Sakahama Village, Hirao Village, and Headman ( ) , Group leader ( ) , Peasant representative ( ) of Village officials ( ) but Village Administration ( ) It was written in the Edo period.
 Ancient documents ( ) Let's take a look at life at that time.

-Daimaru Canal and Nitta Development
+Daimaru Canal and New Rice Field Development

 Daimaru Waterway ( ) is an irrigation canal constructed during the Edo period.
 It drew water from the Tama River in Omaru Village to irrigate the rice fields of nine villages downstream.
 The villages that used the canal formed a water association and jointly managed and operated it.
 Ancient documents ( ) The exhibition also includes maps of irrigation canals.
 Tax ( ) With the aim of increasing revenue, New Field Development ( ) was carried out.

-Local culture in the Edo period
+Regional culture of the Edo period

 We will look at the local culture through paintings, pottery, Buddhist statues, and stonework made during the Edo period.
 Tamagawa-yaki ( ) This type of pottery was made from the late Edo period through to the Meiji period and was also sold in the Edo area.
 Photo panels and models of stone structures introduce the local culture of that time.

-Inquiries about this page
+Inquiries regarding this page

 Phone: 042-377-2121 Fax: 042-379-0491